coolsamson7/aspyx/README.md

     def __init__(self):
         pass
 ```
-Please make sure, that the class defines a local constructor, as this is required to determine injected instances.
+⚠️ **Attention:** Please make sure, that the class defines a local constructor, as this is _required_ to determine injected instances.
 All referenced types will be injected by the environemnt.

 Only eligible types are allowed, of course!